-Join us in the Bacalar Chico Marine Reserve to assist with our research that aims to understand how to effectively control lioinfish populations, monitor the progression of the invasion in Belize, and directly contribute to efforts to combat its spread through participating in lionfish culls while scuba diving.
+Join us in the Bacalar Chico Marine Reserve on a 7 or 16 day lionfish dive trip to assist with our research that aims to understand how to effectively control lioinfish populations, monitor the progression of the invasion in Belize, and directly contribute to efforts to combat its spread through participating in lionfish culls while scuba diving.

 The BV team at Belize site were very engaged and made us all feel the excitement of the lion fish expedition.
 I learned much from the team and their attention to safe diving practices was always at the forefront of every dive.
 I would recommend a 2 week mission as it would give you more time for lion fish surveys, the exciting culling of lion fish and taking the bio data from each fish.
 I would highly recommend a volunteer adventure at BV Belize site.

 If you truly want a unique and adventurous experience, you need to put this on your list of things to do.

 Our lionfish project volunteers are based at our remote dive camp in the Bacalar Chico Marine Reserve, which is a large, palm-studded island shouldered by white beaches and backed by mangroves that fade to the west into Corozal Bay.
 Volunteers love the communal bungalows that face out onto the Caribbean Sea!